Boxer Breeding

 • Contracts and guarantees:

-Make careful to review the breeder’s contracts as well as any assurances they provide.
-A respectable breeder should provide a health guarantee and be prepared to accept back any dogs produced by them if the new owner is unable to care for them.
+Be sure to take a close look at the breeder’s contracts and any guarantees they offer.
+A good breeder usually provides a health guarantee and is willing to take back any dogs they’ve bred, just in case the new owner finds themselves unable to care for them.

 Find the best match for your Boxer